riakhaitan/tp/docs/DeveloperGuide.md

 When user calls the AddCat command i.e. passing the text as command, the text will be parsed to `LogicManager` instance's `execute` method. `LogicManager` instance's execute method will then call `ExpenseExpertParser` instance's `parseCommand` method. `ExpenseExpert` instance's pass command method will match the text parsed to find that it is a filter method and will then create a
-`AddCategoryCommand` object and call its instance's `parse` method with the argument(s) passed for the command i.e. the original text passed by user with the command word removed.
+`AddCategoryCommandParser` object and call its instance's `parse` method with the argument(s) passed for the command i.e. the original text passed by user with the command word removed.

 `AddCategoryCommandParser` instance will then check and format the argument(s) passed.
 If the argument(s) parsed is invalid i.e. wrong format or missing fields, a `ParseException` with the error encountered will be thrown.
 If the argument(s) is valid, `FilterCommandParser` will return control to `ExpenseExpertParser` with a new instance of `AddCategoryCommand` (created with the properly formatted argument(s)).
 The `ExpenseExpertParser`